flosell/lambdacd/README.md

   [Figwheel](https://github.com/bhauman/lein-figwheel) and `./go serve-css` to run the css autoprefixer watch
 * Run `./go test-cljs` to run frontend-tests or `./go test-cljs-auto` to start autotest

-## Contribute

-* File bug reports, give feedback
-* Send Pull Requests, or if you are missing features (support for a different version control system, nicer syntactic sugar, ...) consider creating an extension library.

 ## License